MeetMartin/did-authentication/README.md

 You will need to sign up with MATTR and Fauna to obtain their credentials.
 MATTR provides all the API necessary for working with decentralized identifiers and Fauna is used for database storing sign in and user information.

 You will need .env file.
-You can find the template for it in .env_template
+You can find the template for it in .env_template and more details instructions are bellow.

-Apart from installing packages you will also need to do some setup with MATTR to obtain your own DID Key and DID Presentation template which is currently done through:
+Install your npm packages:
 ```
-$ npm run setup-did
+$ npm install
 ```

 To run backend simulating Netlify functions: